shkschneider/lasagna/FIXME.md

 # FIXME

-- player spawns inside ground (okay upon reset)
+- camera system not centered on player